Carl Jung: Relationship to Nazism and antisemitism

-Nazism and antisemitism
+Jung said, "The main point is to get a young and insecure science into a place of safety during an earthquake."

+Scholar Yosef Hayim Yerushalmi believed that Jung's antisemitism may have contributed to the schism between Freud and his circle of psychoanalysts, who were predominantly Jews.

 Jung's interest in European mythology and folk psychology was shared by the Nazis.
 Richard Noll describes Jung's own reaction to this connection:

 Various statements made by Jung in the 1930s have been cited as evidence of both contempt for Nazism and sympathy for Nazism.
 In the 1936 essay "Wotan", Jung described the influence of Adolf Hitler on Germany as "one man who is obviously 'possessed' has infected a whole nation to such an extent that everything is set in motion and has started rolling on its course towards perdition."
 He would later say, during a lengthy interview with H. R. Knickerbocker in October 1938:

-Jung consistently rejected accusations of antisemitism.
-In a 1948 interview with Carol Baumann, he stated:

-The accusations, however, have continued to be made concerning Jung's statements.
-Avner Falk cites articles such as "The State of Psychotherapy Today", published in 1934 in the Zentralblatt fur Psychotherapie, where Jung wrote: "The Aryan unconscious has a greater potential than the Jewish unconscious" and "The Jew, who is something of a nomad, has never yet created a cultural form of his own and as far as we can see never will".
-Andrew Samuels argues that his remarks on the "Aryan unconscious" and the "corrosive character" of Freud's "Jewish gospel" demonstrate an antisemitism "fundamental to the structure of Jung's thought".

-Service to the Allies during World War II

-Jung was in contact with Allen Dulles of the Office of Strategic Services (predecessor of the Central Intelligence Agency) and provided valuable intelligence on the psychological condition of Hitler.
-Dulles referred to Jung as "Agent 488" and offered the following description of his service: "Nobody will probably ever know how much Professor Jung contributed to the Allied Cause during the war, by seeing people who were connected somehow with the other side".
-Jung's service to the Allied cause through the OSS remained classified after the war.